klchambers/VinVivant/README.md

 ![Blog section screenshot](/assets/docs/blogscreenshot.png)

-HTML image elements are clickable links, with take the user to the corresponding page for that blog post.
+The images on this page are clickable links, with take the user to the corresponding page for that blog post.

 ![Blog post example screenshot](/assets/docs/blogpostscreenshot.png)